Taure/stargate/README.md

 # stargate

-This is a small PoC for a gateway API using Khepri as a database.
+This is a small PoC for a gateway API using persistent term as a database.

 in .priv/routes we have a json file that specify incomming routes and outgoing routes.